unsonnet/k9/api/docs/api/endpoints/auth/login/POST.md

 # POST `/auth/login`

-Authenticate user with email and password.
+Authenticate user with username and password.

 ## Request